rlidwka/jju/README.md

-JSON5-utils - JSON/JSON5 parser and serializer for JavaScript.
+`ju` - a set of utilities to operate on JSON/JSON5 documents.

 ## Installation

 ```
-npm install json5-utils
+npm install ju
 ```

 ## Usage

-This module provides four functions to operate on JSON and JSON5 documents.
+This module provides following functions:

-1. `JSON5.parse()` parses json/json5 text and returns a javascript value
+1. `JSON5.parse()` parses json/json5 text and returns a javascript value it corresponds to
-2. `JSON5.stringify()` converts javascript value to a json/json5 text
+2. `JSON5.stringify()` converts javascript value to an appropriate json/json5 text
-3. `JSON5.tokenize()` parses json/json5 text and returns a list of tokens it consists of
+3. `JSON5.tokenize()` parses json/json5 text and returns an array of tokens it consists of
-4. `JSON5.update()` changes json/json5 text, preserving original formatting
+4. `JSON5.update()` changes json/json5 text, preserving original formatting as much as possible (*incomplete*)
+5. `JSON5.analyze()` parses json/json5 text and returns programming style in which it was written (*not yet implemented*)

 All functions are able to work with a standard JSON documents in backward-compatible mode. `JSON5.parse()` and `JSON5.stringify()` are better in some cases, but slower than native versions.
 Detailed description see below.